-Operating System

-Pointing Device

-Storage Devices

-Expansion Card

-Optical drive

-Flash memory reader

-Hard disk drive

-Connections

-Modem Connection

-Network Connection

-Wireless LAN Connection

-Bluetooth Wireless Connection

-Power Management Modes

-Operating System
+Operating System Pointing Device Storage Devices PC card or ExpressCard (depending on model) Optical Drive Hard Disk Drive Connections Modem Connection Network Connection Wireless LAN Connection Bluetooth Wireless Connection Power Management Modes os Operating System

 This Notebook PC may offer (depending on territory) its customers the choice of a pre-installed operating system such as Microsoft Windows XP.
 The choices and languages will depend on the territory.
 The levels of hardware and software support may vary depending on the installed operating system.
 The stability and compatibility of other operating systems cannot be guaranteed.